Note: ESP = Email Service Provider

 Explanation:

 As an end-user, you may find yourself in a position where you would like to place an odd number of columns in the column layout in the Visual Builder.
-However, it is not always easy to get an odd number of columns to measure to be the same width each.
+However, it isn't always easy to get an odd number of columns to measure to be the same width each.

-Our visual builder uses 12-column layout as it's popular amongst responsive layout systems like Bootstrap because it has many divisors.
+Our visual builder uses a 12-column layout, as it's popular amongst responsive layout systems like Bootstrap, because it has many divisors.

 Solution:

-The answer to the challenge usually lies in the challenge of making sure everything renders properly on all devices.
-While it might seem like a normal request to have five even-width columns, it actually poses a rendering challenge.
+The answer to the challenge usually lies in ensuring that everything renders correctly on all devices.
+While it might seem like a standard request to have five columns with event width, it actually poses a rendering challenge.

-If we went with a 10-column layout, you could make 5 even columns, but not 3, 4, or 6.
-This is what we mean by the 12-column layout having lots of divisors (2, 3, 4, and 6 can be supported, but unfortunately 5 gets left out.
+If we went with a 10-column layout, you could make five even columns, but not 3, 4, or 6.
+This is what we mean by the 12-column layout having lots of divisors (2, 3, 4, and 6 can be supported, but unfortunately, five gets left out).

-On that note, it’s possible to have a 5-column same-size “feeling” toying with a 2-3-2-3-2 layout (or other ways to balance the “3" columns) and smart padding/sizing of the content.
-It’s tricky, doesn’t apply to everything, and might not be pixel-perfect, but it could work as a workaround.
+On that note, it's possible to achieve a 5-column, same-size "feeling" by toying with a 2-3-2-3-2 layout (or other ways to balance the "3" columns) and smart padding/sizing of the content.
+It's tricky, doesn't apply to everything, and might not be pixel-perfect, but it could work as a workaround.

 Q: How can you identify all customers who have opened an email using a Gmail client?